ignacioaraya1995/Prospect-Compiler/README.md

 Done.
 Thank you for using this script!

-	2. Output File:
+Output File
-	•	The resulting file compile_prospect_file.xlsx will be saved in the same directory as the script.
+	•	compile_prospect_file.xlsx: The resulting compiled Excel file will be saved in the same directory as the script.

 Troubleshooting

+Common Errors and Solutions

+1. File Not Found

+Error Message:

-Error: ERROR: The file '<path>' does not exist.
+ERROR: The file '<path>' does not exist.

+Solution:
-	•	Ensure the file path is correct.
-You can drag and drop the file into the terminal/command prompt to get the full path.
+	•	Verify that the file path you provided is correct.
+	•	You can drag and drop the file into the terminal or command prompt to automatically get the full path.

+2. Missing Required Columns

+Error Message:

-Error: ValueError: File does not contain required column: ...
+ValueError: File does not contain required column: ...

+Solution:
-	•	Ensure the files have the columns ADDRESS, ZIP, and COUNTY in uppercase.
+	•	Ensure that both Excel files contain the columns ADDRESS, ZIP, and COUNTY in uppercase.
+	•	Check for any typos or case mismatches in the column headers.

+3. FutureWarning: Downcasting Object Dtype Arrays

+Warning Message:

-Warning: FutureWarning: Downcasting object dtype arrays on .fillna is deprecated
+FutureWarning: Downcasting object dtype arrays on .fillna is deprecated

+Solution:
-	•	This issue has been addressed in the script.
-If you still encounter this warning, ensure you are running the latest version of the script.
+	•	The script has been updated to address this warning.
+Make sure you are using the latest version of the script.
+	•	If the warning persists, consider updating the pandas library or modifying the script as suggested in the warning message.

 License

 This project is licensed under the MIT License.
-See the LICENSE file for details.

-Feel free to update this README with any additional details specific to your project or environment.
+Feel free to contribute, report issues, or suggest enhancements!

+This README was generated and improved to provide clear and comprehensive documentation for the Prospect File Compiler project.